Helping Neighbors LNK

 Locator.ice.gov

-‣ Enter the persons A# or USCIS # and Country of Birth
+‣ Enter their A# or USCIS # and country of birth.

 • Icon of balanced scales representing justice or law.